MaxWasUnavailable/LethalModDataLib/README.md

 > class' `SaveData` and `LoadData` methods, using an `IModDataKey` object.
 This can be fetched using the
 > `GetIModDataKey` method in `ModDataHelper`.

+The ModData attribute can be used on fields and properties, both static and instanced ones, as well as public, private and internal ones.

 > [!TIP]
 >
-> Remember that non-static fields and properties with the ModData attribute will be ignored unless you register the
+> Remember that non-static (instanced) fields and properties with the ModData attribute will be ignored unless you
+> register the
 > class' instance with the ModDataHandler through the `RegisterInstance` method.
 De-registering an instance is done
 > through the `DeRegisterInstance` method.